An easy recipe for carrot souffle that you can make right in your food processor. Fluffy and tasty, it’s a great way to serve carrots!

 I’m always looking for ways to make veggies more palatable and interesting for my kids, and this savory carrot souffle is my newest discovery.

-Carrots are generally not too objectionable (these roasted carrots are wonderful).
+Carrots are generally not too objectionable (these roasted carrots are wonderful, as are these honey glazed carrots).
 But this carrot soufflé does take them to a whole new level in terms of flavor and presentation.

 Is carrot souffle a dessert?